 Civil War document.
 Recruiting officers bill to Middletown, CT, dated October 6th, 1862.
 Amount of expenses for recruiting company by William Addis, David B. Buck, and J. C. Camp.
 Printing costs $4, garrisons $.75, office rent $1, board for men $2, expenses for horse $10.75, paid to recruits $14.50, sundries (flag rope etc) $1.33.
 Signed by William Addis, Daniel Buck and L. E. Camp.
 Measures 7.5 x 6.5 inches.
 Excellent condition.

 The Senate Four (left to right): Orville Platt, John Spooner, William Allison, and Nelson Aldrich, meet informally at Aldrich’s Newport, Rhode Island, estate in 1903.
 There is another copy of this original photograph in the US Capitol Visitor Center Exhibition Hall, History of Congress and the Capitol.
 Exhibition title is Seniority and Power: The Senate Four 1897-1909.
 After the Civil War, Senate activity shifted from individuals to groups of members formed into committees.
 This gave tremendous power to important committee chairmen.
 By 1900, four senators known as the "Senate Four" dominated the most important Senate committees: Nelson Aldrich of Rhode Island (Finance); William Allison of Iowa (Appropriations); John C. Spooner of Wisconsin (Rules); and Orville Platt of Connecticut (Judiciary).
 These close friends met regularly to share information and plan strategy.
 A newspaper reporter of the time, February 19, 1903, wrote "These four men can block and defeat anything that the president or the House may desire."
 Their links to special interests, and their resistance to policies favored by President Theodore Roosevelt, provoked public concerns that led to calls for reform, including a constitutional amendment for direct election of senators.
 The original black walnut frame with gold leaf insert measures 26.25 wide x 21.25 inches high x 1.75 inches deep.
 The image measures 12 x 17 inches.
 Excellent condition, no fading.
 Photographed under original old glass.
 Newly matted with archival backing.
 This is a rare unsigned photograph.
 We have not yet identified the photographer.
-If you wish to browse our entire available inventory please go to OneofaKindAntiques.com.
+This item is on display in our gallery at Old Saybrook Antiques Center and can be seen in-person by visiting 756 Middlesex Tpke Old Saybrook, CT 06475.
+For hours of operation visit: http://www.OldSaybrookAntiquesCenter.com If you wish to browse our entire available inventory please go to OneofaKindAntiques.com.
 We also offer a consultation service AntiquesConsultant.com, ... as well as an online price guide at PriceMyItem.com.
 Connecticut residents and buyers picking up in Connecticut please add the CT state sales tax.
 Buyers outside the USA are responsible for any taxes, tariffs or customs that might apply.

 18th century English leather fire bucket.
 Measures 12 inches high by 10 inches wide.
 Original emblem of a crown on the front.
 Missing handles.The risk of fire was great in Stuart England.
 People used candles for light and open fires for cooking.
 Houses were built close together and were made out of wood.
 Tradesmen used large ovens and often kept supplies of fuel in their houses and the many inns had stables attached to them filled with hay and straw.There were many fires in seventeenth century London.
 A fire in 1633 destroyed houses on London Bridge and in 1643 another fire caused £2,880 worth of damage.
 In 1650 seven barrels of gunpowder exploded in a fire in Tower Street that made 41 houses uninhabitable.People did not have house insurance and if their house was damaged by fire they had to rely on the charity of other people to replace their possessions.Many Puritans believed that fire was a punishment from God for man's sinfulness.
 In the years before 1666, Puritans who criticized Charles II's love of women and good living predicted that there would be a 'Great Fire'.
 As early as 1200 laws had been passed banning people from thatching their roofs.
 By 1600 most houses in London did not have thatched roofs.
 From www.historyonthenet.com.
 Fire buckets in colonial towns had the owners names painted on them.
 Laws often required residents to purchase them and keep them in repair.
 "Bucket Brigades" were commonly used which consisted of 2 lines of people stretching from the town well or river to the fire.
 They passed buckets of water to the fire, and empty buckets back to the water source to be refilled. later, with the invention of the hand pumper, bucket brigades were used to keep the burning building from spreading to other buildings.
 Swabs (mops) were used to extinguish embers on roofs.
 Fire fighting got an edge with the invention of the hand pumper, or Handtub. the Foreman of the pump companies would use a large "speaking trumpet" to give orders to his crew.
 Forn Haverhill Fire Fighting Museum. http://www.haverhillfirefightingmuseum.org/history-of-firefighting.php